Vanilla planifolia: Flowers

 The flowers come from an axillary cluster that will have 12–20 buds.
 The flowers are greenish-yellow, with a diameter of 5 cm (2 in) and only have a slight scent.
-The flowers open in the morning and last only one day and require pollination to set fruit.
-The plants are self-fertile, and pollination simply requires a transfer of the pollen from the anther to the stigma.
-If pollination does not occur, the flower is dropped the next day.
-In the wild, there is less than 1% chance that the flowers will be pollinated, so in order to receive a steady flow of fruit, the flowers must be hand-pollinated when grown on farms.
+The flowers require pollination to set fruit, but open in the morning and usually fade in rising temperatures of the same afternoon.
+Though each flower lasts only one day, the flowering of Vanilla planifolia takes place over a period of two months once a year.
+In the native lowland forest habitat flowering takes place in April and May towards the end of the dry season.
+The plants are self-fertile, and pollination simply requires a transfer of the pollen from the anther to the stigma, but have a structure to prevent this from happening without intervention.
+In the wild, there is only around a 1% chance that the flowers will be pollinated.

 Fruit

-Fruit is produced only on mature plants, which are generally over 3 m (10 ft) long.
+Fruit is produced only on mature plants.
+This takes 2-3 years for meter long cuttings and 3-4 years for 12 in cuttings or tissue cultures.
 The fruits are 15–23 cm (6–9 in) long pods (often incorrectly called beans).
 Outwardly they resemble small bananas.
-They mature after about five months, at which point they are harvested and cured.
-Curing ferments and dries the pods while minimizing the loss of essential oils.
-Vanilla extract is obtained from this portion of the plant.
+They mature after about eight to nine months.